 Ready to apply?

-So, how old do you have to be to get a loan in Canada?
-The answer is simple: 18 or older in most provinces, and 19 in a few others.
-Once you reach that age, you’re eligible to apply for a fast and reliable loan through Alter Cash, as long as you meet basic criteria.
+So, what age do you need to be to get a loan in Canada?
+The answer is simple: you generally need to be at least 18 years old in most provinces, and 19 in some regions.
+Once you reach this age, you can apply for a loan in Canada, including with Alter Cash, as long as you meet the basic eligibility criteria.